Enalean/tuleap-documentation-en/languages/en/user-guide/new-project.rst

     **Tip**

-    Rather than putting in place a heavy hierarchy of project topics and sub-topics, the |SYSPRODUCTNAME| Team has decided to start small and create only a handful of top-level topics in the hierarchy.
-As time goes and as more and more projects register on
-    |SYSPRODUCTNAME| we'll refine the hierarchy.
-If you cannot find
-    the appropriate topic for your project, please contact us through the "Contact Us" link in the |SYSPRODUCTNAME| Main Menu or submit a request in the appropriate Discussion Forum.
+    Rather than putting in place a heavy hierarchy of project topics and sub-topics, the Tuleap Team has decided to start small and create only a handful of top-level topics in the hierarchy.
+As time goes and as more and more projects register on Tuleap we'll refine the hierarchy.
+If you cannot find the appropriate topic for your project, please contact us through the "Contact Us" link in the Tuleap Main Menu or submit a request in the appropriate Discussion Forum.

 .. [#f1]
-   Actually it can but you have to ask the |SYSPRODUCTNAME| Team to do it for you.
+   Actually it can but you have to ask the Tuleap Team to do it for you.